0xPolygonZero/zk_evm/zero_bin/README.md

 Pass JSON formatted prover input to stdin or over HTTP.
 See [data/block_121.json](data/block_121.json) for an example of the expected format.

+Initializing plonky2 can take a while.
+HTTP mode will allow you to run multiple proof jobs without re-initializing plonky2 between job invocations.
+Otherwise, every time the process is started, plonky2 will need to be re-initialized.

 ### stdin

 ```bash